 Cities have broad latitude in imposing zoning ordinances that regulate where certain types of activities are allowed.
-Within those ordinances a city can categorize businesses in almost any way it chooses, becoming even so specific as to allow ice cream parlors but not dental offices in residential areas.
-Likewise, it is not a violation of the First Amendment if zoning regulations have the effect of restricting speech as long as they are not targeted at the speech itself.
-This rule is much like other rules found throughout this chapter: targeting speech itself or the content of speech is unconstitutional, but neutral, generally applicable rules are not.
+Within those ordinances a city can categorize businesses in almost any way it chooses, becoming even so specific as to allow ice cream parlors but not dental offices in residential areas.124 Likewise, it is not a violation of the First Amendment if zoning regulations have the effect of restricting speech as long as they are not targeted at the speech itself.125 This rule is much like other rules found throughout this chapter: targeting speech itself or the content of speech is unconstitutional, but neutral, generally applicable rules are not.

-With zoning ordinances, cities can adopt laws that target "location, time, manner, intensity, or invasive effect" of businesses.
-124 In doing so, the ordinances may generally restrict where commercial businesses can be located, and that restriction may in turn limit where, for example, a bookstore can be located.
-125 This is permissible 126 because a zoning law that focuses on a category of "commercial business" is neutral as to any speech that takes place within the business.
-It is irrelevant that the specific business affected by the ordinance is a bookstore; it matters only that it is a commercial business and not, for example, an apartment building, which is not zoned as a "business" but as a
+With zoning ordinances, cities can adopt laws that target "location, time, manner, intensity, or invasive effect" of businesses.126 In doing so, the ordinances may generally restrict where commercial businesses can be located, and that restriction may in turn limit where, for example, a bookstore can be located.127 This is permissible128 because a zoning law that focuses on a category of "commercial business" is neutral as to any speech that takes place within the business.
+It is irrelevant that the specific business affected by the ordinance is a bookstore; it matters only that it is a commercial business murals).
+124 See, Tidyman, 306 Or. at 182 ("The constitution does not limit locational regulation to broad categories of structures or enterprises; if a city chooses to allow ice cream stores or beauty shops in residential areas but not taverns or dental offices, no guaranteed right like free expression is invaded.").
+125 Id. at 182-83.
+126 Id. at 183.